alecks/Moderari/README.md

 - scalability; and
 - powerfulness

 together.
-Its core is *really* lightweight, using about 25MB RAM despite running both a bot and a HTTP server.
+Its core is *really* lightweight, using about 20MB RAM (at minimum*) despite running both a bot and a HTTP server.

+\*The maximum is generally around 100mb unless you have very large guilds or shard the bot.

 ## Self-hosting